guanning03/JSPO-Official/README.md

 ## Acknowledgement

-The authors gratefully acknowledges <a href="https://tajwarfahim.github.io/">Fahim Tajwar</a>, <a href="https://sheikhshafayat.github.io/">Sheikh Shafayat</a> and all the other members in Zenatte's Lab for their helpful suggestions and valuable feedback.
+The authors gratefully acknowledges <a href="https://tajwarfahim.github.io/">Fahim Tajwar</a>, <a href="https://sheikhshafayat.github.io/">Sheikh Shafayat</a> and all the other members in Zanette's Lab for their helpful suggestions and valuable feedback.

 ## Bibtex